martin-stone/hsv-alpha-color-picker-android/README.md

 ## ColorPickerView Usage

 You can construct a *ColorPickerView* in the usual way, either in code or in a layout.
-Get and set the color in the conventional way:
+Set the initial color with *setColor()* and retrieve the view's current color with *getColor()*:

     final ColorPickerView picker = new ColorPickerView(getContext());
     picker.setColor(0xff12345);